COMMUNICATION DISORDERS (BS)

 COMMUNICATION IS ESSENTIAL

 You can observe a variety of clinical populations in our onsite Robbins Speech, Language, and Hearing Center and participate in a range of elective clinical experiences, including clinical field experience, clinical foundations coursework, research opportunities, and community engagement.
-With Emerson’s unparalleled proximity to Boston’s world-class healthcare industry, you’ll have the opportunity to complete guided observations or volunteer work at any of more than 100 clinical sites in the Greater Boston area.
+With Emerson’s proximity to Boston’s world-class healthcare industry, you’ll have the opportunity to complete guided observations or volunteer work at any of more than 100 hospitals and clinics in the Greater Boston area.

 Upon graduation, you’ll be prepared for graduate study in fields such as audiology, speech-language pathology, education, psychology, and more.
-You’ll also be prepared with the knowledge and skills to find employment in educational and healthcare settings, such as working as a paraprofessional to help children with disabilities in school settings, working as a preschool teacher, or pursuing certification as a speech-language pathology assistant.
+You’ll also possess the knowledge and skills to find employment in educational and healthcare settings, such as working as a paraprofessional to help children with disabilities in school settings, working as a preschool teacher, or pursuing certification as a speech-language pathology assistant.

 At Emerson, you will learn from and work with top scholars.
 Our dedicated faculty members are leaders in their fields who strive for excellence in teaching, scholarship, and service.
 Our faculty also support students as academic advisors.
 Some areas of faculty expertise include: